ironicbadger/rhcos-ignition-haproxy/README.md

 butane -d output --pretty --strict < output/haproxy.fcc > output/haproxy.ign
 ```

 In both cases the file output to `output/haproxy.ign` is an Ignition file suitable for ingestion by RHCOS.
-It will create a contain automatically running Haproxy via podman.
+It will create a container automatically running Haproxy via podman.

 For real world usage this should be adapted into a standalone role and the values in defaults should be customized.